-The CSULB University Library Code of Conduct includes all policies and regulations of the California State University, Long Beach Catalog-Standards for Student Conduct, including, but not limited to:
+The CSULB University Library Code of Conduct includes all policies and regulations of the the California State University, Long Beach Catalog-Standards for Student Conduct, including, but not limited to:

 Individuals should be respectful of other students, faculty, university employees and community users.
 The Library expects individuals to behave in a manner that supports an atmosphere conducive to study and research.

 Disruptive, hostile, or harassing behavior towards library staff is prohibited.
 Campus Police and/or Judicial Affairs will be notified in cases where disruptive behavior is considered a threat to the safety of library staff and/or patrons, or when such behavior causes the interruption of library operations.

 - Individuals are expected to adhere to all policies and procedures within each area of the library, including computer labs, study areas, instructional spaces, and department offices.

 - Appropriate dress and maintaining proper standards of personal hygiene are required while accessing the library.

 - Disruptive behavior is prohibited in all areas of the library.
 Violators will be asked to leave and/or Campus Police notified.

 - Library computers are available to support research.
 Viewing materials that create a hostile, intimidating, or offensive working or learning environment is not permissible.
 See the Acceptable Use of CSULB Electronic Communications Systems and Services for computing policies.

 - Individuals are to stay within authorized areas of the library building and leave after areas are closed, or when requested to leave during emergency situations.

 - Emergency exits or security/emergency alarms should only be used in emergency situations.